A1vinSmith/OSCP-PWK/HackTheBox/Windows/Active.md

 [-] SMB SessionError: STATUS_LOGON_FAILURE(The attempted logon is invalid.
 This is either due to a bad username or authentication information.)
 ```
-Because it's not a admin user
+Because it's not an admin user

 ### smbmap again to get user.txt
 ```